-4.5.17.2.1 Operation with Initial Q&As
+4.5.17.2.14.5.17.6.1 Operation with Initial Q&As

-Upon activation the beacon transmits RF#4 with default Q&As in slots 1, 2 and 3 until either an Initial Question is answered or a Follow-on Question or Instruction is received (see 4.5.17.2.2 below).
+Upon activation the beacon transmits RF#4 (alternating with RF#0) with default Q&As using the short answer format in slots 1, 2 and 3 until either an Initial Question is answered or a Follow-on Question or Instruction is received (see 4.5.17.26.2 below).

-- a) Once the user answers the first Question this is inserted in Slot 1 together with its Answer and is transmitted in the next RF#4 burst.
-This process is repeated for subsequent Initial Q&As using other Slots in the message as available.
-If there are more Questions than Slots available then Q&As are stacked and alternated in subsequent RF#4s as outlined above. - b) Once an Initial Q&A has been received by the TWC-SP, it will be acknowledged by sending an Acknowledgement for the specific question (or questions) back to the beacon in an RLM containing the beacons 15 Hex ID (truncated from the 23 Hex ID). - c) [Upon receipt of the Acknowledgement to a specific question the beacon will continue to transmit the Question in the next RF#4 burst but will change the Answer to Default (this will advise the TWC-SP that it can now stop transmitting the Acknowledgement for that specific question).] - d) [The beacon shall transmit the Question with the Default Answer in [5] bursts (as a means to try and ensure that the TWC-SP receives this message), after this period of time the beacon reverts to transmitting default data in both the Q&A part of the Slot until such time as this Slot is required to send another Q&A.] - e) The same strategy applies to any other Initial Q&As, which may be contained in the same 406 MHz burst as the first Q&A, or may be in later bursts depending on the speed at which the user answers the Initial Questions. - f) Once all the Initial Questions have been addressed, unless one or more Follow-on Questions or Instructions have been received, the beacon will revert to transmitting default Q&As.
+- a) Once the user answers the first Question-question this is inserted in Slot 1 together with its Answer and is transmitted in the next RF#4 burst.
+This process is repeated for subsequent Initial Q&As using other Slots-slots in the message as available.
+If there are more Questions-questions than Slots-slots available then Q&As are stacked and alternated in subsequent RF#4s as outlined above. - b) Once an Initial Q&A has been received by the TWC-SP, it will be acknowledged by sending an Acknowledgement for the specific question (or questions) back to the beacon in an RLM containing the beacon's 15 Hex ID (truncated from the 23 Hex ID). - c) [Upon receipt of the Acknowledgement to a specific question the beacon will continue to transmit the Question in the next RF#4 burst but will change the Answer to Default (this will advise the TWC-SP that it can now stop transmitting the Acknowledgement for that specific question)]. - d) [The beacon shall transmit the Question with the Default Answer in [5] bursts (as a means to try and ensure that the TWC-SP receives this message), after this period of time the beacon reverts to transmitting default data in both the Q&A part of the Slot until such time as this Slot is required to send another Q&A].

+- e) The same strategy applies to any other Initial Q&As, which may be contained in the same ~~406 MHz~~ burst as the first Q&A, or may be in later bursts depending on the speed at which the user answers the Initial Questions. - f) Once all the Initial Questions and associated answers have been ~~addressed~~acknowledged by the TWC-SP, unless one or more Follow-on Questions or Instructions have been received, the beacon will revert to transmitting all default Q&As.

 As noted above, the Initial Q&A session may be interrupted by the reception of a Follow-on Question or Instruction from an RCC or SPOC.
-In this case this Follow-on question shall take precedence over any unanswered Initial Questions.
+In this case this Follow-on question shall take precedence priority over any unanswered Initial Questions.

-Note that Slots in the message are generic as each Slot contains all necessary data, thus it does not matter if a specific Q&A is for example transmitted in Slot 2 in one RF#4 and is then subsequently transmitted in Slot 1 in a later RF#4.
+Note that ~~Slots-slots~~ in the message are generic as each ~~Slot~~slot contains all necessary data, thus it does not matter if a specific Q&A is for example transmitted in Slot 2 in one RF#4 and is then subsequently transmitted in Slot 1 in a later RF#4.

-4.5.17.2.2 Operation with Follow-on Q&As or Instructions
+4.5.17.2.24.5.17.6.2 Operation with Follow-on Q&As or Instructions

-The beacon will either not have answered any of the Initial Questions, or still be answering Initial Questions, or will have finished with all of these and will thus have reverted to transmitting default Q&As, regardless of when it receives one or more Follow-on Question(s) or Instruction(s) it handles them as follows.
+The beacon will ~~either~~ not have answered any of the Initial Questions, or still be answering Initial Questions, or will have finished with all of these and will thus have reverted to transmitting default Q&As. ~~-~~ Regardless of when it receives one or more Follow-on Question(s) or Instruction(s) it handles them as follows.